-* 2 tsp rose water
+2 teaspoons rose water

 1 handful of cashews

 2 tablespoons agave nectar

-4 cardamom seeds – powdered
+4 cardamom seeds (powdered)

 2 handfuls of cashews

 2 handfuls of almonds

 5-6 soft dates

-Place all milk ingredients in a blender, and add water until total volume is just over 2 cups.
+1. Place all milk ingredients in a blender, and add water until total volume is just over 2 cups.
 Blend it all together.

 4. In a large bowl, mix ground nuts with dates by hand until evenly distributed.
 Add 2 tablespoons of the milk into the mix and mash further.

 7. Allow everything to sit for 7-8 hours so the rusgulas soak up the flavor from the milk and soften.

 It’s a dessert called rasmalai (literally meaning the “juice of cream”).
 Traditionally, rasmalai is a pretty labor intensive dish to make, but you all know how much disdain I have for long preparation times.
 So this is pretty much as simple as it gets.

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2016 The Rawtarian.